alonsodomin/quckoo/README.md

 * **JobSpec**: A *JobSpec* is the meta definition of a runnable job.
 It contains information about the implementation of the job, the artifact in that contains that implementation and the parameters it accepts (among other things).
-* **Schedule**: A *Schedule* is actual definition for a runnable job.
-It specifies which is the job spec for the given *schedule*, the parameter values used to execute the job and the type of trigger that will fire its execution.
+* **ExecutionPlan**: An *ExecutionPlan* is the main controller of runnable jobs.
+It is in charge of creating new execution instances and to trigger them at the appropriate moment in time.
-* **Execution**: An *Execution* is an instance of a *JobSchedule*.
+* **Execution**: An *Execution* is an instance of a runnable job.
 These are managed internally inside Chronos although client applications can access the data they hold in order to get information of the different state changes of a given execution or what was the execution outcome (if finished).
 * **Registry**: It's a sort of repository in which all the available *JobSpecs* are kept.